cpoppema/docker-flexget/README.md

     cpoppema/docker-flexget
 ```

-This container is based on phusion-baseimage with ssh removed.
 For shell access whilst the container is running do `docker exec -it flexget /bin/bash`.

 **Parameters**